 Asthapanopaga – group of herbs useful in decoction enema (Asthapana Basti)

-Shiro Virechanopaga – Group of herbs useful in expelling Doshas from head and neck.
+Shiro Virechanopaga – A group of herbs useful in expelling Doshas from head and neck.

 Sheeta Prashamana – Group of herbs that suppress cold, cough.